 The Corporation has not adopted term limits for its directors or other mechanisms of Board of Directors renewal.
-The Corporation is aware of the positive impacts of bringing new perspectives to the Board of Directors, and therefore does occasionally add new members; however, it values continuity on the Board of Directors and the in-depth knowledge of the Corporation held by those members who have a long-standing relationship with the Corporation.
+The Corporation is aware of the positive impact of bringing new perspectives to the Board of Directors, and therefore does from time-to-time add new members; however, it values continuity on the Board of Directors and the in-depth knowledge of the Corporation held by those members who have a long-standing relationship with the Corporation.